Collaborative Document Editing with Multiple Users and AI Agents

 \subsubsection{From comments to contextual conversations}

-Participants rarely engaged in multi-turn conversations in the comments (\cref{sec:results_metrics_comments}).
-They rather used comments as lightweight annotations or as a mechanism for delegating tasks.
-For extended discussions, participants reported switching to other channels, such as chats and calls.
+Participants rarely engaged in multi-turn conversations in the comments (\cref{sec:results_metrics_comments}), although they valued the agent integration with comments highly (\cref{sec:results_design_feature_feedback}).
+They used comments as lightweight annotations or for delegating tasks.
+However, they had a need for longer discussions as well: For these, participants reported switching to other channels, such as chats and calls.

-This behaviour has implications for the design of closely integrated agents in collaborative documents: Rather than serving as a conversational space, comments might be designed as \textit{contextualizing connections} between selected document parts and conversations.
-For example, comments could include a ``continue in chat'' button as a gateway to open a document chat or a dedicated team communication tool such as Slack or Mattermost.
-Unlike comment threads, these UIs provide more space for elaboration and multi-turn discussions, and better align with users' existing communication habits.
-Crucially, these tools would have to integrate the agents and link back to the comments to allow for context-centered, shared AI use.
+This behaviour has implications for the design of closely integrated agents in collaborative documents: Rather than serving as a conversational space, comments might be designed as \textit{contextualising connections} between selected document parts and conversations.
+For example, comments could include a ``continue in chat'' button as a gateway to open a document chat or a dedicated communication tool such as Slack or Mattermost.
+Unlike comment threads, these UIs provide more space for elaboration and multi-turn discussions, and align with users' existing communication habits.
+These tools would have to integrate agents and link back to the comments to allow for context-centered, shared AI use.